 - Get sleep - Research shows that high-quality sleep helps to reduce joint inflammation and improve joint pain.
 Ensuring that you get at least 7-8 hours of sleep each night can help your overall joint health.

 - Stop smoking - Smoking has been shown to affect joint health, decreasing the density of your bones and increasing your risk of joint disease.
 While there are many good reasons to quit smoking, improving your joint health is definitively one of them.

-- Lose weight - Gaining weight can occur slowly and almost imperceptibly, but has a huge impact on joint health.
+- Lose weight - Gaining weight can occur slowly and almost imperceptibly but has a huge impact on joint health.
 Extra weight has to be carried by your body every time you stand up and move.
 This puts almost constant extra strain on your joints that you may not even notice, especially on your knees.
 Losing weight can have a significant impact on your joint health.

-- Functional footwear - The alignment and function of every joint in your body ultimately depends on how your feet stand on the ground and the way they absorb impact while walking.
+- Functional footwear - The alignment and function of every joint in your body ultimately depend on how your feet stand on the ground and the way they absorb impact while walking.
 If you wear a high heel, for example, it extends your ankle, which in turn flexes your knee, which in turn changes how you hold your hips, putting strain on each joint and your low back, especially while walking.
 Wearing functional footwear will help reduce joint strain.